MEPs demand Cyprus open up over Russia money laundering

 Browder used to run a hedge fund in Russia.

-He became a campaigner for EU and US sanctions on Russia after his accountant, Sergei Magnitsky, exposed the fraud and was subsequently jailed and killed.
+He became a campaigner for EU and US sanctions on Russia after his lawyer, Sergei Magnitsky, exposed the fraud and was subsequently jailed and killed.

 The MEPs noted that "every other European country, Interpol [the international police agency] and the Council of Europe have deemed the Russian proceedings against Mr Browder to be politically motivated".